Keep Your Home Free From Condensation and Mould

 “So you want me to turn on my heating and open the windows?”

-When it comes to heating a home, we often assume that only turning the heating on when it gets very cold is cheaper and better for those living there.
-However, if your heating is set at a temperature as near to 18o for as long as possible and affordable, it’s cheaper than turning it up to 23/24o several times a day.
-Below 18o, the walls and fabric of the home are at an inconsistent and low temperature so when warmer air comes into contact with it, condensation forms.
+We often assume that only turning the heating on when it gets very cold is cheaper and better for those living there.
+However, if your heating is set near to 18 degrees for as long as possible and affordable, it’s usually cheaper than turning it up to 23/24 degrees several times a day.

 - My Winchester Tenancy - our Self Service Portal for Tenants